CSC3170-2022Fall/project-team-1/README.md

 - Webpage part (root directory): PHP files here directly serve as the webpages the users can visit.
 Most of the code is backend.
 - Frontend part (frontend directory): Those here don't directly serve as the webpages.
 Most of the code is frontend.
 They indirectly serve as webpages by being `require`d by the PHP files in the root directory.

+Distinguishing the frontend and backend makes us easier to divide the work and collaborate more efficiently.

 ---

 The following are important directories: